elirandv/WikiDbCountryInfoExtractor/README.md

 * 2019-2020 Web Data Management Workshop - Final Project

+### Features

+* World Countries Information Extraction from Wikipedia into XML Ontology (IE,Xpath).
+* Natural language questions answering using SPARQL queries on the created ontology.

 ## General

 This repository is a system for Information Extraction from Wikipedia and answering questions in natural language.